Dimensions of Night

 Larry Sitsky's activities as a composer, pianist, writer, broadcaster and teacher place him inevitably to the fore among today's ambassadors of contemporary Australian piano music.
 Through his work to date he has made a significant contribution to the Australian music tradition.

-Dimensions of Night is available as as CD.
-It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.
+Dimensions of Night is available as a CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer online ordering.

 Product details